Working with Wilderness

 210,000 Acres

-Western States Ranches encompasses an aggregation of four US Forest grazing permits in the national forest system of western Colorado, a Bureau of Land Management winter grazing permit near Cisco, Utah, and multiple irrigated hay and winter pasture farms in the Uncompahgre Valley near the towns of Cedaredge, Olathe, Delta, and Montrose—all in Colorado.
+Western States Ranches encompasses an aggregation of five US Forest grazing permits in the national forest system of western Colorado, and two Bureau of Land Management winter grazing permits, one near Cisco, Utah, and the other near Whitewater, CO.
+Additionally, we manage multiple irrigated hay and winter pasture farms in the Uncompahgre Valley near the towns of Cedaredge, Olathe, Delta, and Montrose—all in Colorado.
 All in, we cover about 210,000 acres and tend over 4,000 head of cattle.
 As our largest and most topographically and biologically diverse operation, Western States poses a tantalizing challenge to our skilled team of high country cowboys and irrigators.
-Grasslands assumed management of this amazing compilation of country in May of 2019, so it’s also our newest project.
+Grasslands assumed management of this amazing compilation of country in May of 2019.
 Our cows share their mountain and desert pastures with a profusion of wildlife, including Rocky Mountain elk, mule deer, bighorn sheep, pronghorn, black bears, Merriam’s wild turkeys, and Dusky grouse.

 Back